brunosan/brunosan.eu/_posts/2012-11-30-does-the-universe-have-a-purpose.md

 layout: post
 title: "Does the Universe have a purpose?"
 category: blog
 published: true
 tags:
 - science
 - universe
 ---

-{% youtube 7pL5vzIMAhs %}
+<iframe width="560" height="315" src="http://www.youtube.com/embed/7pL5vzIMAhs" frameborder="0"> </iframe>

 Neil deGrasse Tyson is, to my taste, one of the greatest outreach scientist of our time.
 Not long ago, the Templeton Fundation asked leading scientist and scholars ["Does the Universe have a purpose?"](http://www.templeton.org/purpose/).
   His answer is the one I like the most.
 <!--more-->

 >Anyone who expresses a more definitive response to the question is